 On our trip in March, afternoon downpours were a daily occurrence.
-And by downpour we mean the equivalent of a giant bucket of water being chucked directly in your face repeatedly.
-Even with our wipers ticking furiously, it rendered us blind behind the wheel and we were forced to pull over several times.
+And by downpour, we mean the equivalent of a giant bucket of water being chucked directly in your face repeatedly.
+Even with the wipers on our rental car ticking furiously, it rendered us blind behind the wheel and we were forced to pull over several times.

 While this made for difficult driving, it gifted us some truly impressive waterfalls.

-The pesky fog, infamously forming thick puffy blankets over the lowveld is also enough to obscure even the most majestic sights from view.
-God’s Window and Three Rondavels are most notoriously affected by this as the air changes in temperature as it races up the canyon walls.
+The pesky fog, infamously forming thick blankets over the lowveld is also enough to obscure even the most majestic sights from view.
+God’s Window and Three Rondavels are most notoriously affected by this as the air changes temperature racing up the canyon walls.

 Morning and evening fog is also something to look out for.
 It is common practice in South Africa to have your hazard lights flashing if you are driving well under the speed limit in both foggy and raining conditions.
 We suggest you follow suit.

-Though it wasn’t all snowy white tourists sporting the latest safari wear; there were plenty of locals enjoying the area as well.
+Though it wasn’t only tourists sporting the latest safari wear; there were plenty of locals enjoying the area as well.
 A Sunday afternoon braai (the South African term for barbecue) beside the waterfall is a particularly popular pastime, so get ready to smile because they will all want to take a selfie with you.

 The growing commercialisation of the area also means that every attraction now has a pay point and a gate that is locked overnight.
-Annoyingly for us, this sometimes made access at sunrise and sunset, when the light over the countryside is most beautiful, not a possibility.
+Annoyingly for us, this sometimes made access at sunrise and sunset, when the light over the countryside is most beautiful, impossible.

-Initially we had planned four days to explore the many raging waterfalls, lush lowveld and meandering curves of the Blyde River Canyon.
-In hindsight though, two days would probably have been sufficient to see most of the route as many attractions are only a short drive to the next.
+Initially we had planned four days for our Panorama Route itinerary to explore the many raging waterfalls, lush lowveld and meandering curves of the Blyde River Canyon.
+In hindsight though, two days would probably have been sufficient to see most of the route as many attractions are only a short drive from one to the next.

-Many of the sights are part of three main clusters and as most spots had just a small viewing platform, there’s little more to do than look out from the view point and snap away.
+Many of the sights are part of three main clusters and as most spots had just a small viewing platform, there’s little more to do than look out from the viewpoint and snap away before moving on.

-As one of the premier wildlife-watching destinations in the world, Kruger is one the country’s biggest draws and for many will be the first port of call after landing in Johannesburg.
+As one of the premier wildlife-watching destinations in the world, Kruger National Park is one the most popular places to visit in South Africa and for many will be the first port of call after landing in Johannesburg.

 Taking a small deviation along the Panorama Route will gift you some spectacular natural sights along the way rather than just counting down the hours on the highway.
-And at a push, many of the sights can be seen in one long day as an alternative route to Kruger National Park.
+And at a push, many of the sights can be seen in one long day.